arangodb/arangodb/Documentation/Manual/GlossaryDocumentRevision.md

 revision.

 ArangoDB currently uses 64bit unsigned integer values for document revisions.
-As this datatype is not portable to all client languages, clients should rather use strings to store document revision ids locally.
+As this datatype is not portable to all client languages, clients should rather treat the revision as an opaque string when they store or use document revision values locally.